 - Despite being in the horrible world of Shadowrun, Sweden and New Zealand have both somehow become a paradise, where the Megacorps are at bay, everyone is rich, technology is years ahead of the rest of the world, the environment is pristine, nothing bad ever happens, and candy drops from the sky.
 Maybe the author thought he was writing for another universe.
 A lot of the fluff for Shadowrun is basically "Socialism good, capitalism BAD!!"
 Which is odd considering that the heroes you're playing are essentially anarchists-for-hire.
 This is to provide a balance in a Crapsack World.
 There needs to be a place where life doesn't suck.

 - Another example would be the elven kingdoms of Tir na nOg and Tir Tairngir.
 The first is Ireland that seceded from UK after success of an elven IRA made of child soldiers.
-The second is California, with essentially same backstory.
+The second is Oregon, with essentially same backstory.
 Both are North Korea-level isolated, tolerate no corporate presence on their territory and use non-convertible currency different from the rest of the world.
 Yet somehow both elven kingdoms feature high standards of living, have some of the most elite special forces in the world, and have better technology than international megacorporations.